shvpn/steganon/docs/01_Introduction.md

 # I. Introduction / Background

 ## Project Goal
 The primary goal of this project is to develop a secure and user-friendly **Steganography Tool** that allows users to hide secret text messages within digital images.
-Unlike traditional encryption, which scrambles data but leaves the communication visible, this tool aims to provide **covert communication** by concealing the very existence of the message.
+Unlike traditional encryption, which scrambles data but leaves the communication visible, this tool aims to provide **covert communication** by concealing the very existence of the message with ultimate security in 2026.

 ## Problem Statement
 In an era of pervasive digital surveillance, protecting the privacy of communication is increasingly challenging.